S/O Satyamurthy: Plot

-Anand and Sambasiva Rao are on their way home with their families when Pallavi's father meets them with news that the market value of Anand's stock is now worth ₹10 crore ($1.56 million) due to which their wealth of ₹300 crore ($46.7 million) has increased by ten times more.
-An emotional Anand thanks his father at the spot where Satyamurthy saved Valli's life.
-Anand and his family recover their house and live happily while Sambasiva Rao plans for Sameera and Anand's wedding.
+As Anand and Sambasiva Rao travel home with their families, Pallavi's father intercepts them with news that the market value of Anand's previously liquidated stock has surged, recovering a substantial portion of his father's lost fortune.
+An emotional Anand expresses his gratitude to his late father at the site where he died.
+Reclaiming their ancestral home, Anand and his family rebuild their lives as Sambasiva Rao begins preparations for Anand and Sameera's wedding.